Here is your guide to the Best ETFs in Australia to invest in for 2024.

 Why do I recommend VAS as the Best ETF for Australian Shares?

-- It is the best ETF to get exposure to the ASX 300 Index
+- It is the best ETF in Australia to get exposure to the ASX 300 Index

 - Because VAS invests in Australian companies it pays you franked dividends